There’s more than one reason sites like BuzzFeed, Upworthy, or PopSugar get so many clicks, views, and site visitors.

 Huffington Post gave away the big benefit of their post quite well in this headline:

-You can also give away the benefit within a headline if you want to offer readers something in exchange for their time instead, like “Get a FREE E-book at The End of This Blog Post.”
+You can also give away the benefits of your post within a headline if you want to offer readers something in exchange for their time, like “Get a FREE E-book at The End of This Blog Post.”

-Most people are interested in improving their quality of life in one way or another, whether it’s their personal life or their business life.
+Most people are interested in improving their quality of life in one way or another, whether it’s their personal or business life.

 These can be articles like: “How to Start a Business From Home” or “How to Eat Healthier on A Budget.”